BetonQuest/BetonQuest/docs/Events-List.md

 **Example**: `folder event1,event2,event3 delay:5 random:1`

+## Pick random: `pickrandom` _persistent_, _static_

+Another container for events.
+It picks one (ore multiple) of the given events and runs it (but only if all conditions are true, if not it will do nothing).
+You must specify how likely it is that each event is picked by adding the percentage before the events id.
+By default it picks one event from the list but you can add a `amount:` optional if you want more to be picked.
+Note that only as many events as specified can be picked and `amount:0` will do nothing.

+**Example**: `pickrandom 20.5%event1,0.5%event2,79%event3 amount:2`
 ## Set Block: `setblock` _persistent_, _static_

 Sets a block at given location to specified material.
 Useful for triggering redstone contraptions.
 There are two required arguments.
 First is required, and should be  material's name ([List of materials](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html)).
 Second is a location and is also required.
 Last, optional is `data:` with an integer, which defines block's data value.
 Default is 0.